Airports and opportunities vs. The Block

 Loading

 Two and a half years of calamitous mismanagement.
 Council motivated by wild conspiracy theories, maliciousness and personal vendettas.
 A rudderless, ruthless administration flailing and fumbling its way from one catastrophe to another.
 The town’s reputation ruined.
 Our municipal partners and neighbours alienated.
 Secret discussions determine the fate of our assets while the public is excluded from the process.
 Taxes and costs rising and sole-sourced contracts handed out like party favours.
-Ethics tossed out the window and the municipal air redolent with the stench of entitlement. … click below for more ↓
+Ethics tossed out the window and the municipal air redolent with the stench of entitlement.
+And the term is barely half-way through.
+What a disaster.
+Any commentary or discussion on … click below for more ↓

 The Blame Game